Gregory Cromwell, 1st Baron Cromwell: The great London muster, 1539

-In 1539, in response to the potential threat of invasion by his Roman Catholic enemies, Charles V and Francis I, Henry VIII prepared for the worst by fortifying the coasts and fitting out his navy, and ordered a muster of all his male subjects, aged from sixteen to sixty.
-The Lord Mayor of London ordered a general muster of the citizens to be held at Mile End on Thursday, 8 May.
-It was a formidable display of the king's power – three divisions, each of five thousand men and their attendants marched through the city to the Palace of Westminster, where the King stood in his gatehouse, to see them as they passed by.
+In 1539, in response to the potential threat of invasion by his Roman Catholic enemies, Charles V, Holy Roman Emperor and Francis I of France, Henry VIII prepared for the worst by fortifying the coasts and fitting out his navy, and ordered a muster of all his male subjects, aged from sixteen to sixty.
+The Lord Mayor of London Sir William Forman ordered a general muster of the citizens to be held at Mile End on Thursday, 8 May.
+It was a formidable display of the King's power – three divisions, each of five thousand men and their attendants marched through the city to the Palace of Westminster, where the King stood in his gatehouse, to see them as they passed by.
 The size of the muster was estimated, by the Lord Chancellor, Thomas Audley, to have been about 16,500 men.
 Thomas Cromwell played his part, sending a great number of men and weapons among the citizens of London.
 They were led by a forest of pike-men, bowmen and gunners in the thousands, and followed by weaponry drawn on carts, moving through the city to parade past Henry VIII at Westminster.
 Cromwell's son and heir, Gregory and his nephew, Richard Cromwell rode with muster, together with Christopher Morris, Master of the Ordinance, "and other of the Kinges servantes."
 They followed "the end of the last battell, rydinge on goodly horses and well apparayled."

 The fall of Thomas Cromwell, 1540

 1540 was to be a year of triumphs and tears for the Cromwell family.
 In January, Elizabeth was appointed to the household of the new Queen, Anne of Cleves.
 In March, during a virtual witch-hunt against 'heretical' preachers by Stephen Gardiner, Bishop of Winchester, Gregory Cromwell requested Henry Dowes to write a letter detailing the recantation of William Jerome, Vicar of Stepney.
 This was significant, as Stepney was Thomas Cromwell's church, where he and his family worshipped.
 Gardiner was firing a warning shot in his rival's direction.
 Still rising in royal favour, Thomas Cromwell was created Earl of Essex on 17 April, and his son, Gregory assumed the courtesy title of Lord Cromwell (from his father's secondary title of Baron Cromwell, of Wimbledon in the County of Surrey).
 The arms granted to Gregory Cromwell were four coats, quarterly; 1st, quarterly, per fess indented, azure, and or, four lions passant, counterchanged; 2nd, per fess, or and gules, on a pale between two lis, azure, and two pelicans of the first, a pelican and lis, all counterchanged; 3rd, azure, on a fess, between three lions rampant, a rose, gules, between two Cornish choughs; 4th, Prior, as before, and the motto, "Faire mon devoir".
-On 18 April, Thomas Cromwell was made Great Chamberlain.
+On 18 April, Thomas Cromwell was made Lord Great Chamberlain.